 - 1. Mass days - 2.
 Liturgical functions - 3.
-Special days designated by the Principal - BOYS ~ Uniform slacks (No shorts); Shirt tucked in; Black belt visible. - GIRLS Kindergarten-Grade 5 Jumpers/Skorts; Grades 6-8 Skorts/Skirts - Hooded sweatshirts are NOT allowed in church unless the church temperature is cold.
-This included 8th grade class sweatshirts.
+Special days designated by the Principal - BOYS Uniform slacks (No shorts); Shirt tucked in; Black or brown belt visible. - GIRLS Kindergarten-Grade 5 Jumpers/Skorts; Grades 6-8 Skorts/Skirts - Hooded sweatshirts are NOT allowed in church unless the church temperature is cold.
+8th Grade Sweatshirts during mass will be an earned privilege at the discretion of the teachers and administration.